ucloud/terraform-provider-ucloud/website/docs/d/instances.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `instances` - instances is a nested type. instances documented below.
+* `instances` - It is a nested type. instances documented below.
 * `total_count` - Total number of instance that satisfy the condition.

 The attribute (`instances`) support the following: